aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module5/README.md

 #### 1. Unmount the NFS server

-1. From the SSH console for the Application server, run the following command to unmount the NFS server:
+1. From the CLI for the Application server, run the following command to unmount the NFS server:

         $ sudo umount /mnt/data